drjorgepolanco/eloquent_js/README.md

 21. Project: Skill-Sharing Website

 ###About
 Each document or directory in this repository represents a Chapter of the book, identified with the same name.
 Not every single paragraph is represented but every relevant code is.
-Information left out of this workshop is because is too basic.
+Information left out of this workshop is because is too basic or simple pieces of theory.

 **Each chapter ends with exercises that I resolved by myself, sometimes reading hints or googling.**